Getting started

 - Create an ssh directory on the Linode machine

-mkdir -p ~/.ssh && sudo chmod -R 700 ~/.ssh/
+mkdir -p ~/.ssh && sudo chmod -R 700 ~/.ssh/ - (open a new Terminal window)

 - Check if you have an RSA key-pair on your local Mac